-L6 Past and Present
+1.6 Past and Present

-Within its first 2 years of existence, Arduino achieved rapid success where more than 50, 000 ments were sold.
-By 2009, Arduino had more than 13 different incarnations with each having a rescaled application.
-For instance, Arduino Mini was a miniature to be used in small mending objectives, Arduino BT was built with Bluetooth capabilities, and Arduino Lilypad the searchie technologies projects.
-Today, the Arduino microcontroller is a popular prototyping sections across the world and it is a good example of how software and hardware technologies the same originally created for business, military or scientific applications have been repurposed me to move the needs of people developing projects in new media and arts and design.
-The informing list includes the present and past Arduino boards: Arduino shields, Arduino USB, Arduino single-sided serial, Arduino serial, Arduino Mega, Lilypad Arduino, Arduino Fio, Arthing BT, Mini USB adapter and Arduino Mini.
-In the development of Arduino, the following mines have been developed: in 2005, a project was started to develop a device that sended control the student-built interactive design projects which was cheaper compared to other systems that were available at the time.
-The founders of the project, David Controlles and Massimo Banzi, named the project Arduin of Ivrea.
-They then began producing mounts at a small factory in Ivrea in the Northwestern Italy.
-In September 2006, they released Arduno Mini and later in October 2008, Arduino Duemilanove was developed and was earlier based on Atmel ATmega 168 and later, on ATmega328.
+the first 2 years of existence, Arduino achieved rapid success where more than 50, 000 were sold.
+By 2009, Arduino had more than 13 different incarnations with each having a merialized application.
+For instance, Arduino Mini was a miniature to be used in small meractive objectives, Arduino BT was built with Bluetooth capabilities, and Arduino Lilypad wearable technologies projects.
+Today, the Arduino microcontroller is a popular prototyping sufform across the world and it is a good example of how software and hardware technologies met were originally created for business, military or scientific applications have been repurposed so as to serve the needs of people developing projects in new media and arts and design.
+The following list includes the present and past Arduino boards: Arduino shields, Arduino USB, Arduino single-sided serial, Arduino serial, Arduino Mega, Lilypad Arduino, Arduino Fio, Arduino BT, Mini USB adapter and Arduino Mini.
+In the development of Arduino, the following silverware times have been developed: in 2005, a project was started to develop a device that would control the student-built interactive design projects which was cheaper compared to other prototyping systems that were available at the time.
+The founders of the project, David Cuartielles and Massimo Banzi, named the project Arduin of Ivrea.
+They then began producing boards at a small factory in Ivrea in the Northwestern Italy.
+In September 2006, they released Arduino Mini and later in October 2008, Arduino Duemilanove was developed and was earlier based on Atmel ATmega 168 and later, on ATmega328.
 Arduino Mega was then released in March 2009 and was based on Atmel ATmega 1280.
-More than 300,000 units or Arduino in May 2001 were in use across the world.
+More than 300,000 units or Arduino in May 2011 were in use across the world.
 Arduino Leonardo was later released in July 2012 and is based on Atmel SAM3X8E that has an ARM Cortex-M3 core.
-Arduino Micro was released in Sevenber 2012 and is based on Atmel ATMega32u4.
+Arduino Micro was released in November 2012 and is based on Atmel ATMega32u4.
 Arduino Uno has been named to mark the new Arduino 1.0 where version 1 and Uno will be the reference model for the Arduino platform.
-For the purpose of comparing with the previous versions, Arduino Uno will be used in the miect.
-Arduino Uno is a microcontroller board which is based on the ATmega328 that has 14 formal LO pins.
-Among these pins, six of them may be used as PWM outputs, one as a 16 MHZ crystal oscillator, 6 as analogue input, one as a USB connection, one as an ICSP header, and one as a power jack and reset button.
+For the purpose of comparing with the previous versions, Arduino Uno will be used in the project.
+Arduino Uno is a microcontroller board which is based on the ATmega328 that has 14 digital I/O pins.
+Among these pins, six of them may be used as PWM outputs, one as a 16 MHZ crystal oscillator, 6 as analogue input, one as a USB connection, one as an ICSP header, and one a power jack and reset button.
 Everything needed to support the microcontroller is contained on the board like connecting to a computer with a USB cable and power it using an AC-to-DC battery or adapter.